DrewJay/VectorCommander/README.md

 # VectorCommander

 This project includes configurable Variational Autoencoder which can be customized and trained.
-It is implemented using modern approaches, like discriminative regularization and <a href="https://arxiv.org/abs/1512.03385">residual convolution blocks</a>.
+It is implemented using modern approaches, like discriminative regularization and <a href="https://arxiv.org/abs/1512.03385">residual convolutional blocks</a>.

 Part of the project is also file src/analysis.py which contains code for utilization of trained model and methods performing vector operations over latent spaces.